Frenectomy: Get the Freedom to Eat, Talk and Smile

 - The labial frenum – This is the flexible tissue attaching the gum to the inner part of your upper lip.

-At Portal Cypress Family Dentistry and Orthodontics, most of the conditions we treat involve these two parts.
+At Portal Cypress Dentistry, most of the conditions we treat involve these two parts.
 However, this is not to say that we do not treat or correct other oral cavity conditions.
 Browse our website for other dental and orthodontic services that we offer.

 What Are Frenectomies Used For?